 Lake Ashi - Formed after Mount Hakone's last eruption 3000 years ago, Lake Ashi is the symbol of Hakone and on a clear day offers spectacular views of Mount Fuji in the distance.

 Day 5: Matsumoto Castle

-This morning, drive 2 hours to Nagano to explore the formidable 16th century Matsumoto Castle, also known as 'Crow Castle', due to its intense black exterior.
+This his morning, drive 2 hours to Matsumoto to explore the formidable 16th-century Matsumoto Castle, nicknamed 'Crow Castle' for its intense black exterior.